Unity-Technologies/com.unity.toonshader/com.unity.toonshader/Documentation~/instruction.md

 <img width = "800" src="images/UT2018_UTS2_SuperTips_10.png">

-This Toon shader is configured to easily produce all shadows essential to character design, such as those that accentuate the form of various parts of a character model, without having to worry about the position and intensity of light sources.
+This Toon shader is configured to easily produce all shadows essential to character designs, such as those that accentuate the form of various parts of a character model, without having to worry about the position and intensity of light sources.
 Shadow color settings can also be used  to make it easy for the person responsible for color design to create shadows.

 One of this shader’s particularly powerful features is the ability to adjust shadows using sliders within the shader itself, eliminating the need for multiple light sources.